facebook/react-native-website/docs/the-new-architecture/backward-compatibility-turbomodules.md

 import MyModule from 'your-module/src/index';
 ```

-The **goal** is to conditionally `export` from the `index` file the proper object, given the architecture chosen by the user.
+The **goal** is to conditionally `export` the proper object from the `index` file , given the architecture chosen by the user.
 We can achieve this with a code that looks like this:

 <Tabs groupId="turbomodule-backward-compatibility"
       defaultValue={constants.defaultTurboModuleSpecLanguage}